uber/uber-ios-sdk/README.md

 In your Xcode project, you need to register your URL scheme as well as the callback URL with the Uber SDK.
 Copy this into your `Info.plist`, replacing the relevant values:

+> Note: If one of the following keys already exists in your `Info.plist` file, you will have to add the values to them and not duplicate the keys.

 ```
 <key>UberCallbackURIs</key>
 <array>